McMillan, Texas

 McMillan is an unincorporated community in San Saba County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 15 in 2000.

 History

 McMillan was named for Texas Ranger Captain Newton D. McMillin in the late 1850s.
 E.B.
 House petitioned for a post office to be established here on October 6, 1904, but it opened in Bomar.
 G.B.
 Meeks sold his store to local settler Hugh Miller that same year.
-Only a cemetery remained in 1979 and had a population of 15 in 2000.
+Only a cemetery remained in 1979 and the community had a population of 15 as of 2000.

 Geography

 McMillin is located a mile east of Texas State Highway 16 near the Colorado River, 9 mi northeast of San Saba in northeastern San Saba County.